behramaras/django-cv-project/README.md

 - User-friendly interface for seamless interaction
 - Data management using Django models and SQLite database
 - Dynamic web pages with template rendering
-- Forms for user input and data submission
 - Responsive and clean design

 ## Technologies Used